“I will praise you, for I am fearfully and wonderfully made.” (Psalm 139:14)

 - God's design is more complex and perfect than we can even imagine.

 - God did not make mistakes.
 The human body is designed to function, and function well.
+So, does this relate to baby boys being circumcised?

 Of course it does.
 We as Christians should realize that the prepuce is not a mistake.
 In fact, it has purpose and function, just like all of our other organs.